marriott-library/MaRMAT-Beta/README.md

 2. Clone or download the MaRMAT repository.

 3. Use the command-line interface to navigate to the directory where you saved the files (e.g., `Downloads`, `Desktop`).
-For example, run `cd Downloads` to change your directory to `Downloads`.
+For example, run `cd Downloads` to change your directory to your `Downloads` folder.

 5. Run the tool in your command line using the following command: ```python3 MaRMAT-CommandLine-2.6.py```